MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 :::image type="content" source="../Documents/GitHub/OfficeDocs-SharePoint-pr/SharePoint/SharePointOnline/media/data-access-governance/my-review-requests.png" alt-text="Track all reviews initiated from a central page":::

-Each review is marked as 'pending' once SharePoint admin initiated a review and is waiting for site owner to complete.
-Once a site owner completes the review, the status and comments are updated with the relevant name and time.
-Click on a particular review to know more.
+Once SharePoint admin initiates a review, the review status is marked as 'pending'.
 A review can be marked as failed if the product couldn't determine a valid email ID for any site owner and hence there's no communication.
+Once a site owner completes the review, the status is updated as 'Completed' and comments given by the site owner are updated under the review details.
+To know more about the review details, click on a particular review.